GleViDe/BaSP-M2023/README.md

 - Week-03 contains this HTML structure styled with CSS using the pixel perfect method.
 - Week-04 contains this HTML structure styled with CSS using Responsive design with Mobile First method.
 You can find this design in [link](https://glevide.github.io/BaSP-M2023/Week-04)
 - Week-05 contains a very simple web page structure, with javascript files related to it.
 You can find these exercises in [link](https://glevide.github.io/BaSP-M2023/Week-05)
-- Week-06 contains contains the design of the landing page that was worked on in Week-04, and a link for the Login and Sign Up pages was added.
+- Week-06 contains the design of the landing page that was worked on in Week-04, and a link for the Login and Sign Up pages was added.
 Now with an added validation in the forms of said pages.You can find this design in [link](https://glevide.github.io/BaSP-M2023/Week-06/views)
-- Week-07 You can find this design in [link](https://glevide.github.io/BaSP-M2023/Week-07/views)
+- Week-07 contains the same design of the Week-06 views, now with an added HTTP request for the information collected in both forms, using the Fetch method.
+You can find this design in [link](https://glevide.github.io/BaSP-M2023/Week-07/views)

 ## Technology contained in this repository